Vietnam.vn - Nền tảng quảng bá Việt Nam

 New analysis of an ancient treasure trove in Spain reveals many artifacts were made from “extraterrestrial metals” 3,000 years ago.

-According to the research team's estimates, this extraterrestrial material came from a meteorite that crashed into Earth a million years ago.
+According to the research team's estimates, this extraterrestrial material came from a meteorite that crashed into Earth one million years ago.

 The researchers further explained that meteoritic iron is composed mainly of silicates – a salt made of silicon and oxygen.
 In addition, they also contain other minor and trace chemical elements, with cobalt being one of the most important.

-The “Treasure of Villena,” discovered on Spain’s Iberian Peninsula, offers a glimpse into how humans transitioned from stone to bronze.
-However, the treasure may have belonged to an entire community, not just a single royal family.
+The “Treasure of Villena,” discovered on Spain’s Iberian Peninsula, offers a glimpse into the transition from stone to bronze.
+However, the treasure may have belonged to an entire community rather than a single royal family.

 Using fallen meteorites as